-- implementing the environmental management and monitoring actions outlined in Section 2 during the first round of dredging planned for April 2024, targeting a total volume of 60,000m3 of sediment to be removed from Inner Harbour and Entrance Channel. - evaluating the results of the first round of monitoring during the dredging planned for April 2024 against the environmental protection objectives and outcomes in accordance with the timings and frequencies described in Section 2 - adjusting monitoring or management actions to subsequent years of dredging (2025 to 2029), in which the total volume to be removed is 5,000 m3 per year), if required, to meet the environmental protection management or outcomes defined in Section 2.
+- implementing the environmental management and monitoring actions outlined in Section 2 during the first round of dredging planned for April 2024, targeting a total volume of 60,000 m of sediment to be removed from Inner Harbour and Entrance Channel. - evaluating the results of the first round of monitoring during the dredging planned for April 2024 against the environmental protection objectives and outcomes in accordance with the timings and frequencies described in Section 2. - implementing the environmental management and monitoring actions outlined in Section 2 during the second round of dredging planned for 2025, targeting a total volume of 10,000 m of sediment to be removed from the Inner Harbour and Entrance Channel. - evaluating the results of the second round of monitoring during the dredging planned for 2025 against the environmental protection objectives and outcomes in accordance with the timings and frequencies described in Section 2. - adjusting monitoring or management actions to subsequent years of dredging (2026 to 2029), in which the total volume to be removed is 5,000 m per year), if required, to meet the environmental protection management or outcomes defined in Section 2.